Hodge-Tate decomposition for non-smooth spaces: Eh-topology

-We denote by $\Reh$ to be the $\mathrm{big~\eh~ site}$ on $\RK$ given by the \'eh-topology.
-And for each rigid space $X$ over $K$, we define $X_\eh$ as the localization of $\Reh$ on $X$, i.e. it is defined on the category of $K$-rigid spaces over $X$. \end{definition} \begin{remark} \begin{enumerate} \item We notice that a covering associated to a blowup $\Bl_Z(X)\sqcup Z\ra X$ is always surjective: by the discussion in the Subsection \ref{blowup}, $\Bl_Z(X)\ra X$ is an isomorphism when restricted to $X\backslash Z$. \item Among the three classes of maps above, a covering associated to a blowup is not base change invariant in general.
+We denote by $\Reh$ the $\mathrm{big~\eh~ site}$ on $\RK$ given by the $\eh$-topology.
+For a given rigid space $X$ over $K$, we define $X_\eh$ as the localization of $\Reh$ on $X$ (in the sense of \cite[Tag 00XZ]{Sta}, i.e. it is defined on the category of $K$-rigid spaces over $X$ with the $\eh$-topology. \end{definition} \begin{remark} \begin{enumerate} \item We notice that a covering associated to a blowup $\Bl_Z(X)\sqcup Z\ra X$ is always surjective: by the discussion in the Subsection \ref{blowup}, $\Bl_Z(X)\ra X$ is an isomorphism when restricted to $X\backslash Z$. \item Among the three classes of maps above, a covering associated to a blowup is not base change invariant in general.
 But note that for any morphism $Y\ra X$, the pullback of the blowup $X'=\Bl_Z(X)\ra X$ along $Y\ra X$ can be refined by the blowup

 We call $\Bl_{Y\times_X Z}(Y)\coprod Y\times_X Z$ the $canonical~refinement$ for~the~base~change~of~the~blow~up.